mui/material-ui/docs/src/pages/customization/density/density.md

 This tool allows you to apply density via spacing and component props.
 You can browse around and see how this applies to the overall feel of Material-UI components.

-If you enable high density we apply a custom theme to our docs.
+If you enable high density a custom theme is applied to the docs.
 This theme is only for demonstration purposes.
-You _should not_ apply this theme to your whole application as this might impact user experience negatively.
+You _should not_ apply this theme to your whole application as this might negatively impact user experience.
 The [Material design guidelines](https://material.io/design/layout/applying-density.html#typographic-density) has examples for when not to apply density.

 The theme is configured with the following options: